aniket-nath/aniket-nath.github.io/_portfolio/portfolio-5.md

 \alpha = \tau^2 v_{rms}^2 \frac{\Omega}{h}
 $$
 </center>
+Depending on the interplay between these, we get the necessary solutions.

 Now, we include the terms of fountain flows.
 We assume that the radial outflow is negligible, thus the $$\bar{V_{r}$$ term is neglected, retaining only flow perpendicular to the disk i.e., $$\bar{V_z}$$.